iammituraj/pqr5asm/_mkdocs.src/docs/index.md

 - Pre-processing: decode all labels and symbols and resolve all addresses → resolve all assembly functions and immediates → final formatting →
 - Parse instructions line-by-line → dump binary code files on successful compilation.

-!!! note "This manual is generated from source, not a static PDF"
+!!! note "Attention"
-    Earlier versions of this manual shipped only as `pqr5asm_imanual.pdf`.
-That file is a snapshot — if the assembler changes and nobody remembers to re-export the PDF, the docs quietly go stale (this happened: the PDF still says RV32I / 37 instructions after RV32M support was added).
-These pages are markdown living next to the source, built fresh on every push — see [Changelog](changelog.md) for what's new.
+    Earlier versions of this manual shipped only as `pqr5asm_imanual.pdf` — see [Changelog](changelog.md) for what's new.